 When compared to tamoxifen, anastrazole was equally as or more effective than tamoxifen for:

 The primary side effect of aromatase inhibitors is an increased risk of osteoporosis (including bone thinning and hip fractures).
-Therefore, women who use aromatase inhibitors need to have their bone densities measured on a regular basis, and may need medications to improve bone density such as bisphosphonates, calcium, and vitamin D. Exercise also helps with bone density.
+Therefore, women who use aromatase inhibitors need to have their bone densities measured on a regular basis, and may need medicines to improve bone density such as bisphosphonates, calcium, and vitamin D. Exercise also helps with bone density.

 Estrogen receptor down-regulators bind to estrogen receptors on cancer cells and block the receptors so that estrogen cannot enter the cancer cell.
 This is a complicated process, as certain drugs can act as blockers in one tissue or situation and act like estrogen in other tissues or situations.
 Two drugs in this class are tamoxifen and fulvestrant.